Proposals for New Courses and for Changes in Existing Courses

 Proposals for New Courses

-Most helpful to the Course of Study Committee in understanding the nature of a proposed course are:
+Most necessary to the Course of Study Committee in understanding the nature of a proposed course are:

-- The title and a brief description of the course suitable for publication in the YCPS
+- The title and a brief description (200 words or less) of the course.

-Each course proposal must also provide a breakdown of the component values of course assignments in determining the term grade.
-The Course of Study Committee uses the following rules and guidelines in reviewing new course proposals:
+The Course of Study Committee uses the following guidelines in reviewing new course proposals:

-- Instructors must provide students with feedback on their academic progress by around midterm.
+- Instructors must provide students with feedback on their academic progress prior to midterm (week 7).

-- Instructors may assign no more than 20–25 pages total in graded writing assignments, not including informal assignments, such as weekly reading responses or creative writing assignments.
+- Instructors should assign no more than 20–25 pages total in graded writing assignments, not including informal assignments, such as weekly reading responses or creative writing assignments.

 - Class participation—that is, the engagement and interaction of students during class time, not including formal oral presentations or any written work—may count for no more than 20% of the term grade, except when the instructor explicitly defines the evaluative basis for the participation grade and agrees to provide before midterm graded feedback to each student about his or her performance in this area of the course.

 The CIM form includes a question regarding academic integrity, designed to ensure that instructors are prepared to address issues of cheating, plagiarism, inappropriate collaboration, and the like within the context of the proposed course.
-Information about teaching these matters is available on the Writing Center Web site.
+Information about teaching these matters is available on the Poorvu website.
 Instructors should include the statement on academic integrity submitted on the CIM form on the course syllabus.
 In addition, the CSC strongly encourages all instructors to include on every syllabus a link to the Writing Center’s recommendations for understanding and avoiding plagiarism.

 An existing course that undergoes a significant change must be reviewed by the Course of Study Committee.
 Any course that hasn't been offered within the last seven years must also be reviewed by the Committee.
-All other course changes are reviewed by the University Registrar’s Office before they are published in online course information systems.
-Both types of proposals are made using the same CIM form used to submit new course proposals.
+All other course changes are reviewed by the University Registrar’s Office before they are published in Yale Course Search.
+All changes are submitted using the same CIM form used to submit new course proposals.

-The Course of Study Committee must approve an existing course if:
+The Course of Study Committee must review an existing course if: